Scottish Church College: National Service Scheme

-The college runs the National Service Scheme programme under the University of Calcutta.
-Activities are carried on round the year and a special camp is held once a year.
-The NSS unit serves as a platform to connect students from the departments and motivate them towards community service alongside their learning process.
-Some of the activities include tree plantation programmes, voluntary blood donation camps, health and hygiene awareness programmes, and anti drug-abuse campaigns.

-The Scottish Church College NSS unit has adopted the Dewanji Bagan slum area of the Calcutta Municipal Corporation, adjacent to the college play ground, and has focused its activities in that area.
-The NSS unit has 100 student volunteers, one programme officer, and 10 other teachers.
-The students of the unit are led by two student leaders, chosen every year.
-Every year 50 students participate in the NSS special camp.
-Apart from the NSS, nine faculty members of departments are associated with different NGOs in their individual capacities.

 Four faculty members and three library staff are involved with social work at an informal level in their neighbourhood.
 The NSS Unit organised several environment/health/hygiene-related programmes in the college in collaboration with the United Board for Christian Higher Education in Asia and the college's department of Teacher Education.

 The volunteers of the college NSS unit participated in North-East Youth Festival, held at Arunachal Pradesh in 2012 and NSS Mega Camp held at Assam in 2013.
 Some of them also took part in Rock Climbing and Adventure camp at Balasore, Odisha (India) and were awarded the title of "Basic Mountaineer".

 The college received four awards from the University of Calcutta for its activities in NSS.
 Prof. U.N.
 Nandi became the Best Program Officer in 2009.
 Parag Chatterjee, a student of Computer Science and the NSS student leader (2011–2013), was awarded "Best Volunteer" by the university.
-The college NSS unit received the "Best College" award in 2012, followed by Agnimeel Das, a student of Zoology receiving "Best Volunteer" in 2013.

-In 2018 Agnimeel Das has been appointed as Youth Officer in N.S.S. under Ministry of Youth Affairs and Sports, Govt. of India through UPSC.
-He is the first former N.S.S.
-Volunteer of West Bengal joined as Youth Officer.